AAS Journal Reference Instructions

 Except in rare instances (e.g., Icarus) ADS bibliographic codes on the ADS site should be used for the appropriate refereed journal abbreviations.
 A list of codes for non-refereed publications is also available and should be followed.

-The AAS Journal’s BibTeX style file, aasjournal.bst, encodes these reference styles and is provided with our AASTeX 6 release.
-Detailed LaTeX instructions may be found in the AASTeX 6 Guide
+The AAS Journal’s latest BibTeX style file that encodes these reference styles and is provided with our latest AASTeX release.
+In most cases BibTeX provided by NASA ADS yields correct reference strings, although some reference managers are known to obliterate high-quality ADS BibTeX.
+Detailed LaTeX instructions may be found in the AASTeX Guide.

 Repositories

 Content related to published articles should be archived in persistent repositories and linked to the article through a digital object identifier (DOI).
-In addition to software published in DOI repositories, our Data Guide details the types of related content that should be archived and linked to the final article through first class citation in the bibliography.
+In addition to software or data published in DOI repositories, our Data Guide details the types of related content that should be archived and linked to the final article through first class references in the bibliography.

-The new AASTeX 6 BibTeX style file supports the current reference list style for digital software or data objects in persistent (“DOI”) repositories as follows:
+The newest AASTeX BibTeX style file supports the current reference list style for digital software or data objects in persistent (“DOI”) repositories as follows:

 {author*} {year}, {title}, {version^}, {publisher|howpublished~}, {prefix}:{identifier#}

-To illustrate and document this format, we use a corresponding BibTeX entry taken and modified from a real software publication from our Journals.
-Note that all software/data BibTeX entries should be of the @misc type:
+To illustrate and document this format, we use a corresponding BibTeX entry taken and modified from a real software publication from the Journals.
+Note that all software/data BibTeX entries should be of the @misctype, but that BibTeX types of @software and @dataset translate directly and correctly to our @misc reference style even if these types are not formally defined in our style file.

 @misc{lia_corrales_2015_15991,